tmastersmart/gmrs_live/hub-files/README.md

 More later........

+/usr/local/sbin/dns-update.sh
 DNS registry file updater with logs.
-This replaces the ast system wrongly called nodelist????? why i dont know its a registeryt dns system not a nodelist.
+This replaces the ast system wrongly called nodelist????? why i dont know its a registery dns system not a nodelist.

-This is a new service that runs in the background not needing cron.
-That calls a php file to process the registry and install it also creating a backup.
+This is a new service that runs in the background not needing cron to process the registry and install it also creating a backup.
 It has many improvements over the current system along with a error log so you can see whats going on.
 You will need the install file and the php file.